 Prof. Eva Čellárová visiting the NANOPLANT lab and greenhouse, where plant nanotechnology experiments are in progress (photo courtesy of F. G., IPG PAS).

-On 8th July 2022 a representative of LABSOFT Company gave a talk and demonstrated the use of spectrometer in nanotechnology and especially in plant science.
+On 8th July 2022 a representative of LABSOFT Company gave a talk and demonstrated the use of spectrophotometer in nanotechnology and especially in plant science.
 The event was attended by all who were interested in elemental analysis and especially scientists at the IPG PAS.

-On 7th July 2022 the Department of Plant Nanotechnology hosted a workshop as a way of introduction to NANOPLANT in the Seminar room of the IPG PAS.
+On 7th July 2022 the Department of Plant Nanotechnology hosted a workshop as a way of introduction to NANOPLANT in the seminar room of the IPG PAS.
 All who participated had a chance to learn more about the structure of the department, ongoing research projects, and laboratory and greenhouse facilities accessible for enabling research accomplishments.